Chronic myeloid leukaemia (CML)

 Who does CML affect?

 CML affects people of all ages but is less common in children.
 It is more common in men than it is in women.

-If you have Chronic Myeloid Leukaemia/Chronic Myelogenous Leukaemia/Chronic Granulocytic Leukaemia (CGL) and are looking for support, we recommend the following websites:
+If you are looking for further support with CML we recommend the following websites:

 Blood Cancer UK